tweag/nickel/rfcs/006-package-management.md

 The `import foo` expression evaluates to the contents of `main.ncl` in `foo`'s root directory.

+### Alternative: specify the entrypoint in the manifest

+Since the package manifest is a nickel file, it could contain an arbitrary nickel expression as its entrypoint.
+That is, the `import foo` expression could evaluate to `(import "<path-to-foo>/electroplate.ncl").entrypoint`, and we could provide a default `entrypoint | default = import "main.ncl"` manifest entry.
+It might require some care to avoid looking for the "main.ncl" file if it doesn't exist.

 ### Alternative: other entry points

 We've hardcoded `main.ncl` as the entry point of every package, but what if